Minnesota Addendum

 Witness Duty Leave

 Minnesota employees who are the witness of a crime may take unpaid time off if subpoenaed or requested by the prosecutor to attend court for the purpose of giving testimony and attending criminal proceedings.
+While leave to serve as a witness is unpaid, exempt salaried employees will not have their pay reduced for any week in which they work and also miss to serve as a witness, except to offset amounts employees receive as a witness fee.

-Employees must provide the University of Denver reasonable advance notice at least 48 hours prior to the leave of the need to take time off under this policy unless impracticable or an emergency prevents them from doing so.
+Employees must provide University of Denver reasonable advance notice at least 48 hours prior to the leave of the need to take time off under this policy unless impracticable or an emergency prevents them from doing so.
 If advance notice is not practical, employees must provide notice as soon as practical.
-The University of Denver may request reasonable documentation reflecting the need for such leave.
-The University of Denver will treat all information related to an employee’s leave pursuant to this policy as confidential, except as required by law.
-The University of Denver will not discharge, discipline, threaten, otherwise discriminate against, or penalize an employee regarding their compensation, terms, conditions, location, or privileges of employment for requesting or taking leave in compliance with this policy.
+University of Denver may request reasonable documentation reflecting the need for such leave.
+University of Denver will treat all information related to an employee’s leave pursuant to this policy as confidential, except as required by law.
+University of Denver will not discharge, discipline, threaten, otherwise discriminate against, or penalize an employee regarding their compensation, terms, conditions, location, or privileges of employment for requesting or taking leave in compliance with this policy.

 Employees may use available vacation or paid sick leave during otherwise unpaid time off taken under this policy.